Support in Maryland (2026)

 When to Seek Legal Guidance

-Maryland’s distinction between rehabilitative and indefinite alimony creates important strategic considerations.
-If you are navigating a support issue in Maryland — whether it involves child support calculations or an alimony claim — consider scheduling a free consultation with an experienced family law professional.
+Maryland’s distinction between rehabilitative and indefinite alimony, the unconscionable disparity standard, and the 2020 graduated shared custody reform create important strategic considerations.
+If you are navigating a support issue in Maryland, consider scheduling a free consultation with an experienced family law professional.

 Frequently Asked Questions